 Deciding on the treatment that's best for you can often be confusing.
 Your cancer team will recommend what they think is the best treatment option, but the final decision will be yours.

-Treatment plans can vary from person to person, but typical treatments for each type of Kaposi’s sarcoma are outlined below.
+Although the treatments used for Kaposi's sarcoma usually differ from person to person, typical treatments for each form of the condition are outlined below.

 HIV-related Kaposi's sarcoma

 Treatment for Kaposi's sarcoma related to an HIV infection aims to reduce the HIV levels in the blood to allow the immune system to recover.
 This is so the levels of human herpesvirus 8 (HHV-8) in the blood are reduced so the Kaposi’s sarcoma will not recur.
 HHV-8 is the virus that causes Kaposi's sarcoma.

 If you have HIV-related Kaposi's sarcoma, you will be given a course of combination antiretroviral therapy (cART) to reduce the amount of HIV in the blood to a very low or undetectable level.